-At Persona, we strive to support customers and staff to live their best life, so it comes as no surprise that for a successful apprentice to thrive here, a quality that they must show, as Ann put it, is that they are “keen to learn and dedicated to getting the best outcomes for customers.”
-This job comes with daily challenges and no two days are the sam
+At Persona, we strive to support people and staff to live their best life, so it comes as no surprise that for a successful apprentice to thrive here, a quality that they must show, as Ann put it, is that they are “keen to learn and dedicated to getting the best outcomes for people we support.”
+This job comes with daily challenges and no two days are the same.

 e.
-Karen sees the key qualities (which are in line with Persona’s REACH values) for a successful apprentice as being:
+Karen sees the key qualities (which are in line with Persona’s REACH values) for a successful apprentice as having:

 So do you need to know what you are going to do for the rest of your life before signing up to be a Persona Apprentice?
 Karen doesn’t think so.